kitbenjamin/daRtInput/README.md

 is sequence files, one for each combination of propertyArgs.
 Within each sequence file is a script file (shell or batch depending on operting system), which is capable of running the sequence file through dart-maket.
+Furthermore a database is created, containing a job tracking table (JTT) that can be used to track the status of the sequenced simulations if running them on a remote server.

 In summary, dartSeqNewInputs essentially carries out two processes: 1. editing the xml file that defines the arguments input into DART.
-2. creates sequenced simulation files for each combination of arguments and creates a script file that can execute the simulation folder for the given DART process.
+2. creates sequenced simulation files for each combination of arguments, creates a script file that can execute the simulation folder for the given DART process and creates a job tracking table.

 These two processes can be carried out seperately.
 The fist
 function: